 Dynamic Snippets

-Quite often in application development there is a need to perform AJAX operations, for example, in individual rows of a table or list items.
-As an example, we can choose to list articles, allowing the logged-in user to select a “like/dislike” rating for each of them.
-The code of the presenter and the corresponding template without AJAX will look something like this (I list the most important snippets, the code assumes the existence of a service for marking up the ratings and getting a collection of articles – the specific implementation is not important for the purposes of this tutorial):
+Quite often during application development, the need arises to perform AJAX operations, for example, on individual rows of a table or list items.
+As an example, let's consider listing articles where logged-in users can rate each article with ‘like’ or ‘dislike’.
+The presenter code and corresponding template without AJAX would look something like this (showing the most relevant parts; the code assumes a service exists for handling ratings and retrieving articles – the specific implementation isn't crucial for this guide):

 public function handleLike(int $articleId): void